 Digital Media Lab

-The Digital Media Lab is primarily intended to support IC student video, audio, and graphic design activities, in addition to technology-enhanced collaboration and practice for class presentations.
+The Digital Media Lab is intended to support IC student video, audio, and graphic design activities, in addition to technology-enhanced collaboration and practice for class presentations.
 General workspace for personal laptops is also available.
 The general lab space is a quiet workspace, while the collaboration stations and presentation practice space support group work and conversation.
 Technology in the Lab is available on a first-come, first-serve basis.
 The Lab is open all hours that the Library is open.
-None of the Lab's spaces is reservable.
+None of the Lab's spaces are reservable.

 The Library offers self-service photocopiers/scanners and a microfilm reader for use by all patrons.
 The photocopiers accept ID Express and change.
 The microfilm reader is view-only for the public and does not have printing capabilities.

 As a courtesy to all Library patrons, cell phones and personal pagers should be silenced prior to entering the library.
 Please use stairwells and the front lobby for phone conversations.

 Marketing & Fundraising

 The Library is not available for marketing/fundraising activities.
 Student organizations are encouraged to contact the Office of Campus Center and Event Services to inquire about space on campus for marketing/fundraising events.